chrisseaton/chrisseaton.github.io/truffleruby/ruby-stm/index.md

 There are other ways we could parallelise Lee - transactional memory isn't the only one and may not be the best.
 You can combine transactional memory with other techniques, such as pre-sorting routes by size or location to reduce conflicts.
 You could also parallelise the solution of single routes, rather than trying to solve more than one route at a time.

-There was an attempt in 2004 to use HTM to parallelise Ruby, but making it invisible to the user, so that each GIL qauntum was implicitly a transaction.
+There was an attempt in 2004 to use HTM to parallelise Ruby, but making it invisible to the user, so that each GIL quantum was implicitly a transaction.
 There have been similar efforts in Python - in both PyPy and in Larry Hasting's [Gilectomy](https://lwn.net/Articles/754577/) project.

 ## References